OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

-The \< correlation name \> is an identifier that is used to identify the table in a column reference if the same table appears many times in the query expression, e.g. is joined with itself.
+The \< correlation name \> is an identifier that is used to identify the table in a column reference if the same table appears many times in the query expression, e.g., is joined with itself.

 The CROSS join has no join condition.
 This means that for each row in the left table all rows in the right table are included in the result.